In this chapter, the psalmist expresses confidence that his path is straight and his deeds are pure. The psalm concludes,

 |“øÇâÀìÄé òÈîÀãÈä áÀîÄéùÑåÉø, áÌÀîÇ÷ÀäÅìÄéí àÂáÈøÅêÀ ä'. (úäéìéí ë"å:é"á)|

 |“My leg stands on a straight path.
-I will bless God in assemblies.”
-(Ps.
-26:12)|
+In assemblies I will bless God.”
+(Psalms 26:12)|

-Why does he speak of a single leg?
+But why speak of a single leg?
 Would it not be better to have both feet planted firmly on the ground?

 Which leg is more crucial?
 True growth, of course, requires one to be accomplished both in good deeds and in one’s connection to the klal.
-But if we need to chose, which quality is more important?
+But if we need to choose, which quality is more important?

-The gentile was not just trying to be iritating.
+The gentile was not trying to be annoying.
 He wanted to know: What is the single most fundamental quality of the Torah?
 Hillel responded, “What is hateful to you, do not do to your neighbor” (Shabbat 31a).
 In other words, the Torah is based on correct interpersonal relations.
 The Torah is upheld by one’s connection to society.
 By being part of the klal, one is rooted within the framework of a faith-community.

 Out of modesty, King David spoke of a single leg: “My leg stands on a straight path.”
 He did not claim complete mastery in good works.
 Only one of my spiritual legs is complete, David declared, and that is my connection to the klal.
 With all my heart, I cleave to the nation.
 I have unbounded love for each and every Jew.
-My second leg, my reserve of good deeds, may be lacking; but since my first leg is sturdy, I am able to stand firmly in the straight path.
+My second leg, my reserve of good deeds, may be lacking; but since my first leg is sturdy, I am able to stand firmly on the straight path.

-Now we can understand the connection to the second half of the verse, which describes the spiritual benefit of belonging to a community — “I will bless God in assemblies.”
+Now we can understand the connection to the second half of the verse, which describes the spiritual benefit of belonging to a community: “In assemblies I will bless God.”